I participate in the Amazon affiliate program and may earn commissions from purchases made through links on this page.

 Hip Roof Calculator

 This is not a framing calculator.
-Note that in order to facilitate proper rafter layout, the real ridge length of a hip roof will actually be the roof length minus the roof width PLUS the thickness of the ridgeboard, so typically (theoretical ridge) +1.5 inches.
+Note that in order to facilitate proper rafter layout, when using 2x rafters and ridge board, the real ridge length of a hip roof will actually be the roof length minus the roof width PLUS the thickness of the ridgeboard, so typically (theoretical ridge) +1.5 inches.
+If you are looking for expert guidance on framing a hip roof, I recommend you get a copy of A Roof Cutter’s Secrets to Framing the Custom Home (link is to Amazon).